NikhilSharma-30/Parallel-and-Distributed-Computing-Assignments/README.md

 Assignment 2
 This assignment covers parallel computing techniques, including sorting, matrix operations, and parallel reductions.
 Files:
-EvenOddSort.cpp - Implements an even-odd sort algorithm in parallel.
+1) EvenOddSort.cpp - Implements an even-odd sort algorithm in parallel.
-HeatDistribution.cpp - Simulates heat distribution using computational grids.
+2) HeatDistribution.cpp - Simulates heat distribution using computational grids.
-MatrixMultiply.cpp - Performs matrix multiplication in parallel.
+3) MatrixMultiply.cpp - Performs matrix multiplication in parallel.
-MonteCarlo.cpp - Uses Monte Carlo methods for estimation.
+4) MonteCarlo.cpp - Uses Monte Carlo methods for estimation.
-ParallelDotProduct.cpp - Computes the dot product of two vectors in parallel.
+5) ParallelDotProduct.cpp - Computes the dot product of two vectors in parallel.
-ParallelReduction.cpp - Demonstrates parallel reduction techniques.
+6) ParallelReduction.cpp - Demonstrates parallel reduction techniques.
-PrefixScan.cpp - Implements a parallel prefix sum (scan) operation.
+7) PrefixScan.cpp - Implements a parallel prefix sum (scan) operation.
-TransposeMatrix.cpp - Performs matrix transposition using parallel computation.
+8) TransposeMatrix.cpp - Performs matrix transposition using parallel computation.

 Assignment 3
 This assignment deals with numerical computations and optimizations.
 Files:
-CalculatingPi.cpp - Estimates the value of Pi using computational methods.
+1) CalculatingPi.cpp - Estimates the value of Pi using computational methods.
-CountPrime.cpp - Counts the number of prime numbers within a given range.
+2) CountPrime.cpp - Counts the number of prime numbers within a given range.
-DAXPY.cpp - Implements the DAXPY operation (Double-precision A·X Plus Y) for vector computations.
+3) DAXPY.cpp - Implements the DAXPY operation (Double-precision A·X Plus Y) for vector computations.

 How to Compile and Run

-Each C++ file can be compiled using g++.
-Example: g++ filename.cpp -o output
+Each C++ file can be compiled using g++
+Example:
+g++ filename.cpp -o output
 ./output

 Requirements
-C++ Compiler (g++)
+1) C++ Compiler (g++)
-MPI (for message passing programs)
+2) MPI (for message passing programs)
-OpenMP (for parallel computing programs, if applicable)
+3) OpenMP (for parallel computing programs, if applicable)